-- The camera is covered object or debris - Inclement weather such as heavy rain or snow obscures the field of view of the camera - The camera recognition is limited - The vehicle in front is too small to be detected (for example a motorcycle or a bicycle, etc.) - The vehicle in front is an oversize vehicle or trailer that is too big to be detected by the camera recognition system. (for example a tractor, trailer, etc.) - The camera's field of view is not well illuminated (either too dark or too much reflection or too much backlight that obscures the field of view) - The vehicle in front does not have their rear lights properly turned ON or their rear lights are located unusually. - The outside brightness changes suddenly, for example when entering or exiting a tunnel
+- The front view camera or front radar sensor is blocked with a foreign object or debris - The camera lens is contaminated due to tinted, filmed or coated windshield, damaged glass, or stuck of foreign matter (sticker, bug, etc.) on the glass - Inclement weather such as heavy rain or snow obscures the field of view of the radar sensor or camera - There is interference by electromagnetic waves - There is severe irregular reflection from the radar sensor - The front view camera/front radar sensor recognition is limited - The vehicle in front is too small to be detected (for example a motorcycle etc.) - The vehicle in front is an oversize vehicle or trailer that is too big to be detected by the camera recognition system (for example a tractor trailer, etc.)

-- When light coming from a street light or an oncoming vehicle is reflected on a wet road surface such as a puddle in the road. - The field of view in front is obstructed by sun glare or headlight of oncoming vehicle. - The windshield glass is fogged up. - The vehicle in front is driving erratically. - The vehicle is on unpaved or uneven rough surfaces, or roads with sudden gradient changes. - The vehicle is drives inside a building, such as a basement parking lot - The camera does not recognize the entire vehicle in front. - · The camera is damaged. - The brightness outside is too low such as when the headlamps are not on at night or the vehicle is going through a tunnel. - Adverse road conditions cause excessive vehicle vibrations while driving - The sensor recognition changes suddenly when passing over a speed bump
+- The camera's field of view is not well illuminated (either too dark or too much reflection or too much backlight that obscures the field of view) - The vehicle in front does not have their rear lights or their rear lights does not turned ON or their rear lights are located unusually. - The outside brightness changes suddenly, for example when entering or exiting a tunnel - When light coming from a street light or an oncoming vehicle is reflected on a wet road surface such as a puddle in the road - The field of view in front is obstructed by sun glare - The vehicle in front is driving erratically - The vehicle is on unpaved or uneven rough surfaces, or road with sudden gradient changes. - The vehicle is driven near areas containing metal substances as a construction zone, railroad, etc.

-- The shadow is on the road by a median strip, trees, etc. - The vehicle drives through a tollgate. - The rear part of the vehicle in front is not fully visible. - The vehicle in front is moving vertically to the driving direction - The vehicle in front is stopped vertically - The vehicle in front is driving towards your vehicle or reversing - You are on a roundabout and the vehicle in front circles
+- The vehicle drives inside a building, such as a basement parking lot - The front view camera does not recognize the entire vehicle in front. - · The front view camera is damaged. - The brightness outside is too low such as when the headlamps are not on at night or the vehicle is going through a tunnel. - The shadow is on the road by a median strip, trees, etc. - The vehicle drives through a tollgate. - The windshield glass is fogged up; a clear view of the road is obstruct- - The rear part of the vehicle in front is not normally visible. (the vehicle turns in other direction or the vehicle is overturned.) - The adverse road conditions cause excessive vehicle vibrations while driving - The sensor recognition changes suddenly when passing over a speed bump